-Sensation is recorded by sensory receptors in the skin and travels to the central nervous system, where it is integrated and a decision is made on how to respond; If it is decided that a response must be made, a signal is sent to a muscle, which acts according to the stimulus.
+The sensation is recorded by sensory receptors in the skin and travels to the central nervous system, where it is integrated, and a decision is made on how to respond; If it is decided that a response must be made, a signal is sent to a muscle, which acts according to the stimulus.

 The postcentral gyrus is the location of the primary somatosensory area, the main sensory receptive area for the sense of touch.

 Pain receptors are known as nociceptors.
-There are two main types of nociceptors, fiber A nociceptors and fiber C nociceptors.
-Fiber A receptors are myelinated and conduct currents rapidly.
+There are two main types of nociceptors, fiber A nociceptors and fiber C. Fiber A receptors are myelinated and conduct currents rapidly.

 They are mainly used to drive pain types (fast and sharp).
 In contrast, C-fiber receptors are unmyelinated and transmit slowly.
-These receptors produce slow, strong and diffuse pain.
+These receptors produce slow, solid, and diffuse pain.

 The absolute threshold for touch is the minimum amount of sensation needed to obtain a response from touch receptors.

-This amount of sensation has a definable value and is often considered to be the force exerted by dropping the wing of a bee on its cheek from a distance of one centimeter.
+This amount of sensation has a definable value and is often considered the force exerted by dropping a bee’s wing on its cheek from a distance of one centimeter.
 This value will change depending on the part of the body that is touched.

 Vision provides the opportunity for the brain to perceive and respond to changes that occur around the body.
-The information, or stimuli, in the form of light enters the retina, where it excites a special type of neuron called the photoreceptor cell .
+In light, the information, or stimuli, enters the retina, where it excites a particular type of neuron called the photoreceptor cell.

 A local graduated potential begins in the photoreceptor, where it excites the cell enough for the impulse to pass through a track of neurons into the central nervous system.

-As the signal travels from the photoreceptors to the larger neurons, action potentials must be created so that the signal has sufficient strength to reach the central nervous system.
+As the signal travels from the photoreceptors to the more giant neurons, action potentials must be created so that the movement has sufficient strength to reach the central nervous system.

-The absolute threshold for vision is the minimum amount of sensation necessary to obtain a response of the photoreceptors in the eye.
+The absolute threshold for vision is the minimum amount of sensation necessary to obtain a response from the photoreceptors in the eye.

-This amount of sensation has a definable value and is often considered as the amount of light present from someone holding a single candle 30 miles away, if the eyes adjusted to the darkness.
+This amount of sensation has a definable value.
+The amount of light present from someone holding a single candle 30 miles away is often considered if the eyes adjust to the darkness.

-Only about two percent of the inhaled airborne compounds are transported to the olfactory organs as a small sample of the air that is inhaled.
+Only about two percent of the inhaled airborne compounds are transported to the olfactory organs as a small sample of the inhaled air.

-The olfactory receptors extend beyond the epithelial surface and provide a basis for many cilia that are found in the surrounding mucus.
+The olfactory receptors extend beyond the epithelial surface and provide a basis for many cilia found in the surrounding mucus.

 Odorant binding proteins interact with these cilia by stimulating the receptors.
 Odors are usually small organic molecules.
-A greater solubility in water and lipids is directly related to stronger odorous odors.
+More excellent solubility in water and lipids is directly related to more pungent odorous odors.